MarcelGarus/todo/README.md

 }
 ```

 🛠 It can be used as a statement or expression for any type.
+Accepts an optional message.
 💥 When executed, it just throws an `UnimplementedError`.
 🔍 Additionally, Dart's analyzer also highlights where you use this function so you can easily find all calls to `TODO` later.